-Applicants interested in a place in Reception or Year 3 following similar timescales to the state application process, need to register by the deadline of Monday 13 February 2023; once we have received your completed Registration Form and accompanying fee of £50 (non-returnable) external applicants will be invited to bring your child in for a taster session in pre-school.
-In the case of prospective Year 3 children invited in for a Taster Day.
+Applicants interested in a place in Reception following similar timescales to the state application process, need to register by the deadline of Monday 5 February 2024; once we have received your completed Registration Form and accompanying fee of £50 (non-returnable) external applicants will be invited to bring your child in for a taster session in pre-school.

-Subject to availability and a satisfactory visit, offer letters to applicants will be sent out first class on Friday 17 March 2023 with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of £300 by the acceptance deadline of Friday 5 May 2023.
+Subject to availability and a satisfactory visit, offer letters to applicants will be sent out first class on Friday 1 March 2024 with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of £300 by the acceptance deadline of Tuesday 7 May 2024.